rongeorge74/gcp-react-webapp/README.md

-# gcp-react-webapp
+# react-nodejs-gke
-A user portal React Application deployed on GCP using CI/CD
+Example Project on how to deploy React App with Nodejs Backend on GCP GKE